VANTOM| First Photoshoot

 There came a realisation that consumers needed choice, so the brand moved from almost entirely Organic to both Australian and Organic Cotton.
 In addition the new designs moved from subtle to bold handcrafted gear.
 We could now pass on the lower costs of regular Australian cotton to the consumer and start pushing into the more action orientated youth segment.

-But as with any story there is always bumps to jump and you’ll have to tune in next week for the last instalment; part III!
-Read part I HERE
+But as with any story there is always bumps to jump and you’ll have to tune in soon for the last instalment; part III!
+To read part I Click HERE